Getting Social with Students

 Flipping Your Classroom (Reverse Instruction): Getting Started with the Flip

 When content is free and accessible to students anywhere and anytime how do we flip the instruction in our classroom to take advantage of anywhere anytime learning?
 This workshop will discuss the pedagogy behind reverse instruction along with examples of how teachers are flipping their classrooms to take advantage of the web and the resources it has to offer.
+This is not about video creation or having students passively watch a lecture.
+This is about engaging students in the learning process.
 Walk away with strategies you can start using tomorrow in your own classroom.

 Just because the laptops are open does that mean learning is occurring?
 We need to move beyond doing old activities in new ways to doing whole new activities that lead to deeper more meaningful learning.
 This session will help administrators learn what to look for in the digital classroom.
 Using new theories and new standards, administrators will walk away with a greater understanding of how digital tools change the learning landscape and allow for authentic learning experiences.